seb-goodman/astro-nano/src/content/blog/pythons-uv-is-mismarketed/index.md

 > "An extremely fast Python package and project manager, written in Rust."

 On the face of it, this seems perfectly descriptive.
 What is it failing to communicate?
+And why don't people care?

 Yes, uv _is_ fast. _Really_ fast.
 When your CI/CD pipeline drops from 5 minutes to 30 seconds and when your Docker builds shrink, speed like this actually matters.
 And this does have a compounding effect when it's used day-to-day.
 But even then, speed isn't quite the main appeal of uv for me, and I suspect it's not the appeal of uv for most Python developers who use it, nor 'would-be' uv converts.